forestgardenwales/forestgarden.wales/content/blog/the-peoples-orchard-visit-forest-garden-wales.md

 I thought maybe half a dozen Orchardoers would arrive on what started out as a promisingly sunny day and degenerated into all-too-familiar windy & cold combo day.
 In the event **15** Orchardoers arrived!
 That’s quite a lot of people, and they managed to polish off a fair amount of [Vegan Chocolate Brownie](http://simp.ly/publish/L624C8)!

-It was so good to have a friendly, positive and engaging group of people as the first ever visitors, as it helped shape ideas how to best deliver a forest garden tour, how to keep people’s interest and how to relate what you’ve learned to what they need.
+It was so good to have friendly, positive and engaging folk as the first ever visitors, as it helped shape ideas how to best deliver a forest garden tour, how to keep people’s interest and how to relate what you’ve learned to what they need.
 Hint: a map, chocolate brownies and a warm room help!

 A big smiley thank you to everyone who came along! 😃